 No matter what you do you can pretty much always find someone else in the world that has more than you or is better than you at something.

 Yes, you may feel good for a while when you get a nicer car than your neighbor.

 But a week or two later you’ll see someone from the next block with an even finer car than yours.

 Instead of comparing yourself to other people create the habit of comparing yourself to yourself.

-You can make this habit stick by for instance taking a few minutes each day or just each Sunday (or any day that fits you) to use a journal to write down how you have grown, how much closer you are to your goals now, what you have overcome and learned and so on.
+You can make this habit stick by for instance taking a few minutes each day or just each Sunday (or any day that fits you) to use a journal to write down how you have grown, how much closer you are to your dreams and goals now and what you have overcome and learned.

 By doing so your thinking will over time shift and your thought patterns will automatically become more focused on comparing you to you rather than to other people.